dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 As it is, this template will look very ugly in your browser.
 So let's create a new CSS file. `public/css/style.css`

-__TODO__ update the below with the new url
-Copy the contents of the file [found here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/web/css/style.css) into your new `style.css` file.
+Copy the contents of the file [found here](https://github.com/GregHolmes/symfony-blog-part-1/blob/master/public/css/style.css) into your new `style.css` file.

 Now, it's time to include this file into the base template alongside with Bootstrap's CSS and Javascript files.